 The science of chemistry provides the basic knowledge needed to address many of society's most pressing needs, such as feeding, clothing, and housing the peoples of the world; tapping new sources of energy; improving health and conquering disease; providing renewable substitutes for dwindling resources; strengthening our national security; and monitoring and protecting our environment.
 Basic research in chemistry will help future generations cope with their evolving needs and unanticipated problems.
-Chemistry majors gain skills in quantitative thinking and problem solving.
+Chemistry and biochemistry majors gain skills in quantitative thinking and problem solving.
 Advanced students can work as laboratory instructors for lower division courses or as research assistants in the department's research laboratories.
-The faculty, facilities, library holdings, and curriculum of the Department of Chemistry and Biochemistry have been approved by the American Chemical Society.
+The faculty, facilities, library holdings, and chemistry curriculum of the Department of Chemistry and Biochemistry have been accredited by the American Chemical Society.

-Chemists work in research, production, quality control, technical services, and/or sales.
+Chemists and biochemists work in research, production, quality control, technical services, and/or sales.
 Graduates have an excellent record of job placement in such diverse areas as the petrochemical industry, computer chip manufacturing, aerospace companies, pharmaceutical companies, the food industry, or as teachers in secondary schools.
 Many also seek advanced degrees or pursue careers in medicine, dentistry, or pharmacy.

-The department offers the Bachelor of Arts with a major in Chemistry and the Bachelor of Science with majors in Chemistry and in Biochemistry.
-Recipients of the BS in chemistry are awarded certificates by the American Chemical Society stating that the minimum requirements for professional chemists have been fulfilled.
+Recipients of the BS in Chemistry are awarded certificates by the American Chemical Society stating that the minimum requirements for professional chemists have been fulfilled.
 This program is recommended as preparatory training for graduate or industrial work in chemistry.

-The BA is a liberal arts degree designed for students who need a background in chemistry in preparation for other careers, i.e., medicine, dentistry, pharmacy, patent law.
+The BA in Chemistry is a liberal arts degree designed for students who need a background in chemistry in preparation for other careers, i.e., medicine, dentistry, pharmacy, patent law.